mcsimps2/RedPanda/README.md

 A quick and nasty Firestore ODM
 ## Connecting to the Firestore database
 ### `RedPanda.connect(db: Firestore)`
 RedPanda currently only supports one database connection at a time.
-This connection will be used for all collections.

 ## Creating Document Classes
 Start off by defining your schemas.
-### `RedPanda.create(cls_name: string, schema: object, strict?: boolean): class
+### `RedPanda.create(cls_name: string, schema: object, strict?: boolean, collection?: string|CollectionReference): class`
-Creates a Document subclass with the given class name `cls_name` and schema `schema`.
+Creates a document class with the given class name `cls_name` and schema `schema`.
 For defining schemas, Red Panda provides an extension of [joi](https://github.com/hapijs/joi) accessible via `RedPanda.types` with added support for `dbref` (foreign keys/documents) and `dbreflist` (array of foreign keys/documents).  `strict` mode indicates that unknown fields not defined in the `schema` object should be not be saved to the database; it is set, by default, to `false`.
+The collection to which document instances of `cls_name` will be saved defaults to the lower case class name.
+However, a `collection` may be passed in to override this.
 ```
 const UserDocument = RedPanda.create('User', {
   email: RedPanda.types.string().email().required(),